ecmwf/ecmwf-opendata/README.md

 # ecmwf-opendata

-A package to download ECMWF open data
+A package to download ECMWF open data.
 ```python
 from ecmwf.opendata import Client